vinfreecs/genga/docs/Tides.rst

 .. figure:: plots/PhobosTides.png
     :name: figTides

     Comparison of GENGA against secular evolution models on the example of the Mars-Phobos system.
-The models correspond to :cite:p:`Hut1981` (blue solid line), [Equation 30] :cite:p:`EfroimskyLainey2007` (red dashed line) and  [Equation 36] :cite:p:`EfroimskyLainey2007`
+The models correspond to :cite:p:`Hut1981` (blue solid line),
-    (green dashed line).
+    (Equation 30, :cite:p:`EfroimskyLainey2007`) (red dashed line) and  (Equation 36, :cite:p:`EfroimskyLainey2007`)(green dashed line).
     The evolution of the semi-major axis and the eccentricity in GENGA agree well with the constant :math:`\tau` scenario in the secular evolution models.
     This plot reproduces the results of Figure 2 from :cite:p:`EfroimskyLainey2007`.